Service & Downloads

 Article 3: Offers and formation of an Agreement

-3.3 All descriptions that PHCEU uses to inform the Customer of Products to be offered and/or Services to be provided, including but not limited to advertisements, brochures, catalogues and price lists, are for the purpose of information and guidelines only.
-No such descriptions will form part of the Agreement and the Customer cannot derive any rights from it.
+3.3 All descriptions that PHCEU uses to inform the Buyer of Products to be offered and/or Services to be provided, including but not limited to advertisements, brochures, catalogues and price lists, are for the purpose of information and guidelines only.
+No such descriptions will form part of the Agreement and the Buyer cannot derive any rights from it.

 3.5 Furthermore, from time to time, PHCEU may alter the design or specification of the Products or deviate from such design or specifications for the purpose of improving product quality or safety or of complying with laws, rules, regulations, standards and other requirement of any governmental body or regulatory or standard setting agency or any similar bodies, or may substitute equivalent materials or components for unavailable materials or components.